jgaucin03/CAIxIEEE-TinyML-Workshop/README.md

 ----

 - Step 4: Navigate to Tools > Board > Boards Manager..., type the keyword "seeed nrf52" in the search box, select the latest version of the board you want, and install it.
-(Install Both)
+(You can install both)
 We NEED Seeed nRF52 mbed-enabled Boards installed to work the classifier

 <img  src="./images/Arduino_step4.png">